kkckrnz/treble/README.md

 - Male JST connector is only needed if the battery doesn't come with it
 - You don't need Power switch, JST connector, and Battery if you build a wired keyboard

+## Printable Treble
+Download [Treble-A4.pdf](/docs/treble-A4.pdf) and print it.
+Test the keyboard layout with your own hands.

 ## PCB order guide
-1. Download gerber files from releases
+1. Download gerber files from *Releases* on sidebar
-2. Submit gerber files to PCB manufacturer (eg. JLCPCB)
+2. Submit gerber files to PCB manufacturer
-3. Select options
+3. Select manufacturing options
 4. Order

 ### JLCPCB manufacturing options